-Convertible notes increase \$25.0 million to \$45.0 million at December 31, 2015 as compared to \$20.0 million at December 31, 2014.
-The increase was due to the issuance of \$25.0 million in original aggregate principal amount of Convertible Promissory Notes in May 2015.
-The Convertible Notes mature on or before May 9, 2020 and accrue interest at a rate of 7.5% per annum, to be paid quarterly.
-Subsequent to December 31, 2015, we elected to exercise our option to convert the original \$20.0 million in convertible notes to common stock.
-The conversion resulted in converting \$20.0 million of debt into equity by issuing an aggregate of 1,839,080 shares of common stock.
+Convertible notes decreased \$19.9 million to \$25.0 million at December 31, 2016 as compared to \$44.8 million at December 31, 2015.
+In January 2016, we elected to exercise our option to convert the \$20.0 million in Notes to common stock.
+As a result, we converted \$20.0 million of debt into equity by issuing an aggregate of 1,839,080 shares of common stock.

-Long-term debt increased \$9.8 million to \$31.9 million at December 31, 2015 as compared to \$22.1 million at December 31, 2014.
-The increase was primarily due to a mark-to-market adjustment of \$8.6 million as a result of the increase in the estimated fair value of long-term debt.
+Long-term debt increased \$15.3 million to \$47.2 million at December 31, 2016 as compared to \$31.9 million at December 31, 2015.
+The increase was primarily due to mark-to-market adjustments as a result of the increase in the estimated fair value of long-term debt.
 The increase in the estimated fair value of long-term debt was primarily the result of a decrease in the discount rate attributable to an improvement in our own credit risk profile, an improvement in our financial condition and results of operations as well as an increase in the forward LIBOR curve.

 As part of the CCM acquisition in the first quarter of 2015, we recorded \$124.6 million of contingent consideration associated with the three year earn-out provision for CCM.
-During 2015, we recorded \$45.9 million change in fair value associated with a reduction in the contingent consideration liability and made \$38.1 million in earn out payments to CashCall Inc. reducing the liability.
-Partially offsetting the reduction was \$8.1 million in accretion of the contingent consideration.
-As of December 31, 2015 the contingent consideration was \$48.1 million.
+During 2016, we recorded \$30.1 million change in fair value associated with an increase in the contingent consideration liability resulting in a charge to earnings.
+In addition, we made \$54.1 million in earn out payments to CashCall Inc. reducing the liability.
+Partially offsetting the reduction was \$7.0 million in accretion of the contingent consideration.
+As of December 31, 2016 the contingent consideration was \$31.1 million.